Beavis and Butt-Head Do America: Home media

 The film was released on VHS on June 10, 1997, and on DVD on November 23, 1999, by Paramount Home Entertainment.
-It was re-released on a Special Edition DVD in 2006.
+It was re-released on a Special Edition DVD on September 12, 2006.

 The video went straight to number one in the official UK video charts on release of which it stayed at the number one spot for two weeks before moving to number two during its third week.
 The movie spent a total of 17 weeks on the official video charts in the UK.

 The film was released on Blu-ray for the first time on December 7, 2021, by Paramount Home Entertainment, in commemoration of the film's 25th anniversary.

 Sequel

 In the years following, many fans rumored the possibility of a sequel or follow-up to the film, tentatively titled Beavis and Butt-Head: The Sequel or Beavis and Butt-Head 2.
 On August 31, 2009, during the promotion of Extract, Judge said he would like to see Beavis and Butt-Head on the big screen again.
 In 2019, Judge revealed that he has "some ideas" for a new film, saying there might be potential for a live-action version of the show.
 In February 2021, it was announced that a new Beavis and Butt-Head movie was in production for Paramount+, with Mike Judge on board.
 Beavis and Butt-Head Do the Universe was released on June 23, 2022.